Australia's Fortescue latest to slash spending as iron ore plunges

-SYDNEY Australia's Fortescue Metals Group Ltd (FMG.AX) said it will slash capital spending by 25 percent and wind back its expansion plans, the second iron ore miner in two weeks to defer a big-ticket project in the face of weaker demand from China and tumbling prices.
+SYDNEY Australia's Fortescue Metals Group (FMG.AX) said it will slash capital spending and wind back its expansion plans, the latest iron ore miner to drop big-ticket projects in the face of weaker demand from China and tumbling prices.

-The move, less than a week after Fortescue reassured investors its expansion plans were on track, follows a decision by mining giant BHP Billiton Ltd (BHP.AX)(BLT.L) to shelve a $20 billion copper and gold mine expansion in Australia and put all other approvals worldwide on hold.

-Slowing demand and weaker earnings have cast a harsh light on Fortescue's $11.3 billion in liabilities and the company's ability to pay its debt.
-The junk-rated iron ore miner was warned last week by Moody's Investors Service that the ratings agency may cut its Ba3 rating due to falling iron ore prices.

-"They've taken decisive action to address the main criticism they face, which is running a balance sheet with a high amount of leverage," said Ben Lyons, an analyst at ATI Asset Management, which owns shares in Fortescue.
-"There's just a short-term question around their ability to service that debt."

-The world's No 4 iron ore producer said it would lop $1.6 billion ($1.6 billion) off capex spending this year, eliminate hundreds of jobs and only commit to a near-term growth target of 115 million tonnes a year, down from 155 million tonnes.
+The world's No 4 iron ore producer said on Tuesday it would lop $1.6 billion ($1.6 billion) off capex spending this year, cut back on staff and only commit to a near-term growth target of 115 million tonnes a year.

+"The question is, what has actually changed between announcing their full-year results and today that caused the apparent change in strategy," said Tim Schroeders, a portfolio manager at Pengana Capital, which does not own Fortescue shares.

-Fortescue shares initially jumped 3 percent, but reversed course to be down as much as 3.7 percent at a 28-month low, as the market factored in its lower production outlook.
+Fortescue shares initially jumped 3 percent, but reversed course to be down 2.8 percent at a 28-month low.

+BHP Billiton (BHP.AX) BLT.L>, the world's biggest mining company, has already shelved a $20 billion expansion of its Olympic Dam copper and gold mine in Australia and put all other approvals worldwide on hold as the sector battles escalating development costs, slumping prices and an uncertain outlook.

 DEMAND DROP OFF